 Ask us to restrict the use of your personal data

 You have the right to request that we restrict our processing of your personal data in certain circumstances, for example if you dispute the accuracy of the personal data that we hold about you or you object to our processing of your personal data for our legitimate interests.
 If we have shared your personal data with third parties, we will notify them about the restricted processing unless this is impossible or involves disproportionate effort.
 We will, of course, notify you before lifting any restriction on processing your personal data.

-You also have the right to lodge a complaint with a supervisory authority – for us this is the Information Commissioner's Office ("ICO") in the UK.
-For further details, please visit www.ico.org.uk.
+You also have the right to lodge a complaint with a supervisory authority if you have concerns about how BAT processes your personal data.
+In the United Kingdom, this is the Information Commissioner’s Office (known as the ‘ICO’) whose contact details are available here.

 10. HOW TO CONTACT US

-If you have any queries about this Privacy Notice, including your rights in relation to your personal information, please contact our customer services team by direct message on Instagram to @ Vype_Worldwide or email us at firstname.lastname@example.org.
+If you have any queries about this Privacy Notice, including your rights in relation to your personal information, please send us a direct message via our social media account, or website (as appliable) or email us at firstname.lastname@example.org.